-These little trashed up shortbread cookie bars are just AMAZING, and they’re a great way to use up leftover Halloween candy!
+These little shortbread cookie bars are just AMAZING, and they’re a great way to use up leftover Halloween candy.
 Buttery shortbread cookie bars laden with candy bits make for one amazing treat!

 - 3 sticks butter unsalted, at room temperature (1 1/2 cups butter)